 Chato: Baglietto - 57 knotsBaglietto built the 25.79-metre Chato in 1986.
 The all-aluminium superyacht is powered by twin MTU 16V 396 TB94 diesel engines, allowing her to cruise at 35 knots and giving her an impressive maximum speed of 57 knots.

-Ermis2: McMullen & Wing, 37.8m - 55 knotsPhoto: Chris LewisErmis2 is a fully custom project built in 2007 by McMullen & Wing for a busy owner who needed to travel fast and efficiently.
+Ermis2: McMullen & Wing, 37.8m - 55 knotsPhoto: Captain Chris LewisErmis2 is a fully custom project built in 2007 by McMullen & Wing for a busy owner who needed to travel fast and efficiently.
 She can go up to 55 knots thanks to her three MTU 16V 4000 M90 engines giving her a combined 10,944hp.

 Octopussy 007: Heesen - 53.2 knotsPhoto: Merijn de Waard / SuperYacht TimesThe 43.58m Bond-inspired Heesen yacht, Octopussy 007, was built in 1988 and outfitted with three MTU diesel engines for a grand total of 10,440hp, which allow the vessel to reach a top speed of 53.2 knots for that true James Bond thrill.